Academics

 It is important to understand that we are not eliminating or decreasing any learning experiences, rather, creating opportunities for honors-level work in every class.
 Language & Literature enrichment opportunities also exist in the electives of Creative Writing, Film Studies, Musical Theater, Literature, Humanities, and Digital Storytelling.

 This course encourages students to appreciate and analyze a wide range of texts.
-In this new integrated course, challenges will be offered throughout the units.
+In this integrated course, challenges will be offered throughout the units.
 Students will be able to choose differentiated options for ways of showing learning throughout the year.
 This engaging Language and Literature course has a reading focus.
 We will also develop listening, speaking, and writing skills as a tool to communicate and connect learning.
 Reading experiences may include, but not be limited to: literature circles, whole-class novel studies, short stories, historical and current event articles, and independent reading.
 Both fiction and informational texts will be used to help students develop and identify relevant details.
 Skills and knowledge developed in this course include: citing textual evidence, elements of fiction, providing relevant details to support conclusions, comparing and contrasting ideas, summarizing, identifying themes, and more.

 - Grade 6